As soon as we’re ready to deploy changes, we can run

 pulumi preview manually each time.
 If you want to be safe, however, it’s always there for you when you need it.

-pulumi update will show us all the same things we just saw, followed by a prompt:
+pulumi up will show us all the same things we just saw, followed by a prompt:

 To proceed, select the